codepoetpbowden/ConnectedLivingSpace/plugins/ConnectedLivingSpace/Distribution/README.txt

 changelog:
 ----------
 release v 1.2.2.0
-* New:  Refactored Stock Crew Transfer Handler to use new KSP events to preempt the transfer if disallowd by CLS.
+* New:  Refactored Stock Crew Transfer Handler to use new KSP 1.1.3 events to pre-empt the transfer if disallowd by CLS.

 release v 1.2.1.5
 * Fixed:  Finally squashed NullRef exceptions when RemoteTech is installed.